RocketPy-Team/RocketPy/docs/user/airbrakes.rst

 - ``air_brakes``: The ``AirBrakes`` instance being controlled.

 Our example ``controller_function`` will deploy the air brakes when the rocket reaches 1500 meters above the ground.
-The deployed level will be function of the vertical velocity at the current time step and of the vertical velocity at the previous time step.
+The deployment level will be function of the vertical velocity at the current time step and of the vertical velocity at the previous time step.